-My role as Deputy Head (Staff) takes up most of my time – which relates to timetabling, staff wellbeing and close liaison with HR.
+My role as Deputy Head (Academic) takes up most of my time.

 I enjoy teaching English and leading on the Oxbridge and extension courses for the department in the Sixth Form, as well as running the Junior Literary Society –a convivial half-termly conversation about a novel or poetry collection over supper.